ShubhamJagtap2000/TryHackMe-THM/README.md

 ### **`TryHackMe`** is a free online platform for learning cybersecurity, using hands-on exercises and labs on the browser!

+## Pre Security

+- This learning path will teach you the pre-requisite technical knowledge to get started in cyber security.
+To attack or defend any technology, you have to first learn how this technology works.

+- The Pre-Security learning path is a beginner friendly and fun way to learn the basics.
+Your cyber security learning journey starts here!

+### 1. Introduction to Cybersecurity

+- Intro to Offensive Security
+- Intro to Defensive Security
+- Careers in Cyber

+### 2. Network Fundamentals
+### 3. How the Web Works?
+### 4. Linux Fundamentals
+### 5. Windows Fundamentals

 ## Penetration Tester